jasminedesign/jwsone/README.md

 Our [template page](https://jasminews.uk/templates/ "jasminews.uk/templates/") contains more information about what we ship as part of the JWS templates.

-This template is built to be part of our JasmineWs Step by Step tutorial.
-Though if you know how to use HTML & CSS then you can use it as a starter to building your own website.
+This template is built to be part of our JasmineWS Step by Step tutorial.
+Though if you know how to use HTML & CSS then you can use it as a starter for building your own website.
 We have some information on this on our [template page](https://jasminews.uk/templates/ "jasminews.uk/templates/").

 ## Getting Started with JWS One
 We have defined all the steps for you to follow along in our [Doc's](https://jasminews.uk/docs/ "jasminews.uk/docs/"), which we believe will provide you with a clear guide to get building.